ldsouza/ldsouza.github.io/_posts/2017-02-11-enabling-azure-ad-domain-services.md

 ### Challenges

-A big challenge is setting this up with Azure Resource Manager (ARM) virtual machines, since Azure AD Domain Services is not supported in Azure Resource Manager yet.
-To accomplish this, we have to set a VPN connection between the Classic Network on which Azure AD Domain Services is enabled and the Azure RM Network.
+Since Azure AD Domain Services is not supported in Azure Resource Manager yet, a big challenge is setting this up with Azure Resource Manager (ARM) virtual machines.
+To accomplish this, we have to set a VPN connection between the Classic Network in which Azure AD Domain Services is enabled and the Azure RM Network.